 Planning What to Do in Balboa Park

-Given how much there is to see and do here, you might think that deciding what to do in Balboa Park will be overwhelming.
-Rest assured that it’s possible to experience a lot of the free things to do in Balboa Park just by strolling through it.
+Given how much there is to see and do here, you might think deciding what to do in Balboa Park will be overwhelming.
+Rest assured that it’s possible to experience many free things to do in Balboa Park just by strolling through it.

 Consider devoting one day to seeing the museums that interest you most.
-Spend another day at the San Diego Zoo but be sure to schedule time to explore Balboa Park without a fixed itinerary.
+Spend another day at the San Diego Zoo, but schedule time to explore Balboa Park without a fixed itinerary.
 That way, you’ll cross your must-dos off your list, and you won’t miss out on the fun surprises in Balboa Park.

-The Balboa Park Explorer Pass or Go San Diego Pass
+Save With Balboa Park Explorer Pass or Go City San Diego

 If you purchase Go San Diego through the links below, I may be compensated.

-I recommend that friends and family coming to San Diego use the Go San Diego® pass to make seeing the city’s attractions easier and less expensive.
+I recommend that friends and family visiting San Diego use the Go City San Diego pass to make seeing the city’s attractions easier and less expensive.
 However, if your itinerary emphasizes Balboa Park attractions, take a look at the Balboa Park Explorer pass.

 Which of the two you choose depends on how many San Diego attractions you’ll visit.
-The Go San Diego pass is best for visiting most Balboa Park museums in combinations with other top San Diego attractions like SeaWorld® San Diego and LEGOLAND® California during a vacation.
+The Go City San Diego pass is best for visiting most Balboa Park museums in combination with other top San Diego attractions like SeaWorld San Diego and LEGOLAND California during a vacation.

 Purchasing either pass helps to ensure that you’re not paying a separate admission each time.
 You’ll want to visit multiple Balboa Park museums because they are close to each other (and none are big enough to require a full-day visit).

-When it comes to the Balboa Park Explorer pass, there are several options to consider.
+When it comes to the Balboa Park Explorer pass, these are the participating museums:

 • Centro Cultural de la Raza